Strong-weak symmetry and quantum modularity of resurgent topological strings on local $\mathbb{P}^2$: Summability and quantum modularity

 \ee where we have first applied the closed formulae for the generating functions in Eqs.~\eqref{eq:f_0-closed} and~\eqref{eq:f_inf-closed} and then used the parity property in Eq.~\eqref{eq:f_inf-symm}.\footnote{We note that the proof in the case of $\Re(y)>0$ can be adapted to allow for an arbitrary choice of $w=\exp(z)$, $z\in\IC^*$.
-However, the proof in the case of $\Re(y)<0$ makes explicit use of the symmetry properties of the Stokes constants and their generating functions, which cannot be straightforwardly generalized.} \end{proof}
+However, the proof in the case of $\Re(y)<0$ explicitly uses the symmetry properties of the Stokes constants and their generating functions, which cannot be straightforwardly generalized.} \end{proof}

 We can now prove that the median resummation of the asymptotic expansion $\tilde{f}_0(y)$ reproduces the generating function $f_0(y)$ itself. \begin{theorem} Let $\tilde{f}_0(y)$ be the asymptotic expansion in the limit $y\to 0$ of the generating function $f_0(y)$ in Eq.~\eqref{eq:f_0} with $\Im(y)>0$, which we have written explicitly in Eq.~\eqref{eq:asymp-f0}.
 Then, the median resummation of $\tilde{f}_0(y)$ reconstructs the original function $f_0(y)$, that is,